launchableinc/cli/docs/test-runners/adb.md

 ## Recording test results

-Currently ADB plugin don't have record results feature.
-Use [Gradle](./gradle#recording-builds) instead.
+Currently, the CLI doesn't have a `record tests` command for ADB.
+Use the [Gradle command](./gradle#recording-test-results) instead.

 ## Subsetting tests